wri/gfw-mapbuilder/README.md

 [![Build Status](https://github.com/wri/gfw-mapbuilder/workflows/build-and-deploy/badge.svg)](https://github.com/wri/gfw-mapbuilder/actions)

+# GFW Mapbuilder Project Overview

+This document provides a comprehensive overview of the GFW Mapbuilder application, including its architecture, project structure, and primary functionalities.

+## 1. High-Level Summary

+The GFW Mapbuilder is a web application designed to display and interact with geospatial data through a configurable map interface.
+It is built as a template for ArcGIS Online, allowing for easy deployment and customization.
+The application leverages the Esri ArcGIS API for JavaScript to handle map rendering and data visualization, with a frontend built on React and TypeScript.

+The core philosophy of the Mapbuilder is to be highly configurable.
+Most of the application's features, including the layers displayed on the map, the layout of the UI, and even language translations, are controlled by external configuration files.
+This allows for the creation of different map applications for various regions or purposes without modifying the core source code.

 # GFW Map Builder ArcGIS Online Template

 > Template for the GFW Map Builder that will be available through ArcGIS Online.